pawREP/ACVIEmblemCreator/README.md

 </div>

 ## How to use:
   *Before you do anything, make a backup of your save file.
-This tool imports emblems directly into your save file and, while unlikely, save file corruption is always a possibility.
+This tool inserts emblems directly into your save file and, while unlikely, save file corruption is always a possibility.
 Better save than sorry.
-You can find your save file under `%AppData%\Roaming\ArmoredCore6\{SteamID}\AC60000.sl2`.
+You can find your save file under `%APPDATA%\ArmoredCore6\{SteamID}\AC60000.sl2`.
 Also be aware that modding always comes with risks.
 While there is currently no indication that importing emblems is unsafe, it's neither a guarantee nor does it mean the situation can't change in the future.
 Proceed at your own risk!*

 With that out of the way, get the latest release version **[here](https://github.com/pawREP/ACVIEmblemCreator/releases/latest)** and follow the instructions below.

 ### Basic Usage

-* Start `EmblemCreator.exe` to bring up the importer gui.
+* Start `EmblemCreator.exe` to bring up the image import GUI.
 * Click `Load Image` and select a `.jpg` or `.png` file to use as a source.
 This image should be square or it will be stretched to be square during import.
 * Once the image is loaded some additional settings to customize the generation process come up.
 You can leave them as default to start with.
 * Click `Generate!` to start the vectorization process.
 You'll see the image get build up on the left.
 Once the `shape count limit` as been reached the generation will automatically stop.